-ABINIT is a powerful product for calculating variety of optical, mechanical, vibrational, and other observable properties of materials.
-It is written in Fortran 95 and supports distributed model for parallelization based on MPI library.
+ABINIT is a powerful package for calculating a variety of optical, mechanical, vibrational, and other observable properties of materials.
+It is written in Fortran 95 and supports distributed parallelization model based on MPI library.

-This post is about the way ABINIT 9.8.2 code can be compiled for achieving high productivity on Discoverer HPC.
+This post is about how ABINIT 9.8.2 code can be compiled for high productivity on Discoverer HPC.

-The compilation process may be organized to follow two different approaches each one based on different perception regarding the location and versions of the auxiliary libraries: (i) dedicated separate bundle with fixed versions that merely exists to support the compilation and execution ABINIT; or (ii) general purpose shared libraries already installed in the public software repository of Discoverer HPC.
+The compilation process may be organised to follow two different approaches, each one based on different perception regarding the location and versions of the auxiliary libraries: (i) a dedicated separate bundle with fixed versions that merely exists to support the compilation and execution ABINIT, or (ii) general purpose shared libraries already installed in the public software repository of Discoverer HPC.
 We decided to follow the latter due to the specific compilation of some of the auxiliary libraries and their affinity to ABINIT code.
 The corresponding recipe for compiling the code is publicly available at:

 abinit-9.8.2-on-discoverer.ac contains the specific options to be followed during the compilation of the ABINIT code, while

 abinit-9.8.2.recipe provides the actual shell commands to execute (invoking cmake, compilers, configuration scripts).